ItalyStrap/cache/README.md

 PSR-16 & PSR-6 Cache implementations for WordPress transient and cache the OOP way

+** Version 2.0 is a BC breaks please read the following documentation**

 ### This is a BC breaks please read the following

 ## Table Of Contents